Events / Schedule updated 6/30//2018

 work gloves, backpack, hat and sunglasses.
 Bring a large back pack too if you have one.

 Bring any portable tools you might have-folding saw, clippers.
 Forest Service will supply additional tools.
-Lunch will be provided by Sierra Gateway Market to those who confirm one week prior to each event.

 All trail days will include some good intermediate or